skeeto/skeeto.github.com/_posts/2019-07-10-Predictable-Passphrase-Derived-PGP-Keys.markdown

 ### Reconsidering limited OpenPGP

-Initially my intention was *not* to output an encryption subkey at all, and passphrase2pgp would only produce a "sign only" primary key.
-You can still do this with the `-sign-only` option, and that's likely how I would use it.
-However, I figured it would be useful enough to include.
+Initially my intention was *never* to output an encryption subkey, and passphrase2pgp would only be useful for signatures.
+By default it still only produces a sign key, but you can still get an encryption subkey with the `--subkey` (`-s`) option.
+I figured it might be useful to generate an encryption key, even if it's not output by default.
+Users can always ask for it later if they have a need for it.

 Why only a signing key?
 Nobody should be using OpenPGP for encryption anymore.
 Use better tools instead and retire the [20th century